What are the top private animation schools for 2022?

 Students in the Animation Program at Savannah College of Art and Design (SCAD) have access to more than 800 networked computers and a 60,000 square-foot, state-of-the-art digital media center consisting of a green screen lab, in-house theater, and studio environment.
 At all degree levels, SCAD animation students receive instruction from celebrated professors who have worked at major studios and on award-winning productions such as The Lion King, Ice Age, and Pocahontas.

-SCAD animation programs are housed in the School of Digital Media at SCAD.
+SCAD animation programs are housed in the School of Animation and Motion.
 Three degree pathways are available including a BFA, MA and MFA.
 Two 25 credit hour minors are offered, including Animation and Concept Design for Animation and Games.

 Incoming BFA students have the opportunity to enroll in [email protected].
 This program provides students with the chance to earn their BFA and MA or MFA at an accelerated pace.
 The BFA/MA may take less than four years to complete, and the BFA/MFA can be completed in five years or less.

 The 180 credit hour BFA in Animation is offered at SCAD’s Atlanta and Savannah campuses.
 The program includes 80 hours in the major, which consists of concentrations in 2D Animation, 3D Character Animation, Storytelling and Concept Development, or Technical Animation.
 Students may also choose 10 hours of free electives.
 Course examples for the program include Collaborative Experiences in Animation, 3D Character Animation: Creatures and Quadrupeds, and Story and Concept: Seeding the Narrative.

 Each student in the SCAD Animation BFA Program will complete three Film Capstone courses including Preproduction, Production, and Postproduction.
 An optional internship is also part of the program.